FarronF/limerick-council-meetings/meetings/2021/09/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th July 2021.md

 amended) and Part 8 of the Planning and Development Regulations, 2001 (as amended) and

-noted that it was proposed to proceed in accordance with Section 5 of the report.--- 3
+noted that it was proposed to proceed in accordance with Section 5 of the report.
+---
+3

 Members raised the following concerns in relation to the development: